 The increasing supply induces lower global timber prices (medium confidence).
-Studies estimate that the prices are likely to decline between 1% to 38% in 2100 with respect to a no climate change scenario depending on the model and the climate change scenario assumed (climate change is represented as a change in greenhouse gas concentration, global average temperature or radiative forcing) (Favero et al., 2018; Favero et al., 2021).
+Studies estimate that the prices will decline between 1% and 38% in 2100 with respect to a no climate change scenario depending on the model and the climate change scenario assumed (climate change is represented as a change in GHG concentration, global average temperature or radiative forcing) (Favero et al., 2018; Favero et al., 2021).
 Clearly, further studies are needed considering a wider set of vegetation and climate models and incorporating the impacts of extreme events (such as droughts and wildfires).

-There are a number of national and regional scale studies exploring the impact of climate change on yields 1 and markets of wood products, with mixed results.
-In Finland, it is projected that timber yield in the north 2 will increase in Scots pine and birch stands by 33-145% and 42-123%, compared to the current climate, 3 depending on the GCM and thinning regime using a 90-year rotation (10 individual GCM projections under 4 the RCP4.5 and RCP8.5 forcing scenarios) (ALRahahleh et al., 2018).
-However, in Norway spruce stands, 5 yield could decline by up to 35%, under GFDL-CM3 RCP8.5 and increase by up to 39%, under CNRM-6 CM5 RCP8.5, compared to the current climate.
-7
+There are a number of national and regional scale studies exploring the impact of climate change on yields and markets of wood products, with mixed results.
+In Finland, it is projected that timber yield in the north will increase in Scots pine and birch stands by 33-145% and 42-123%, compared with the current climate, depending on the GCM and thinning regime using a 90-year rotation (10 individual GCM projections under the RCP4.5 and RCP8.5 forcing scenarios) (ALRahahleh et al., 2018).
+However, in Norway spruce stands, yield could decline by up to 35%, under GFDL-CM3 RCP8.5 and increase by up to 39%, under CNRM-CM5 RCP8.5, compared with the current climate.

-In Germany, timber harvest was projected to increase slightly (< 10%) in 2045 using the process-based forestry model (4C) driven by three management strategies (nature protection, biomass production and a baseline management) and an ensemble of regional climate scenarios (RCP2.6, RCP 4.5, RCP 8.5) (Gutsch et al., 2018).
-Similarly, average production of pulpwood in slash pine stands in the Southeastern United States are projected to increase by 7.5 m3 ha-1 for all climatic scenarios using 3-PG forest growth model by 2100 (RCP4.5 and RCP8.5; CanESM2) (Susaeta and Lal, 2018).
+In Germany, timber harvest was projected to increase slightly (<10%) in 2045 using the process-based forestry model (4C) driven by three management strategies (nature protection, biomass production and a baseline management) and an ensemble of regional climate scenarios (RCP2.6, RCP4.5, RCP8.5) (Gutsch et al., 2018).
+Similarly, average production of pulpwood in slash pine stands in the southeastern USA are projected to increase by 7.5 m3 ha-1 for all climatic scenarios using the Physiological Processes Predicting Growth (3-PG) forest growth model by 2100 (RCP4.5 and RCP8.5; CanESM2) (Susaeta and Lal, 2018).